DimitraSkiani/Coursera/README.md

-# Coursera
+# Coursera Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.
+This project was generated with Angular CLI version 16.2.2.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding